Shabdle to Tamil Aadal: New-age creators add desi flair to Wordle

 The challenge of using Indian scripts

 With English as the lingua franca—and the Roman alphabet being easier for typing—there hasn’t been much incentive for Indian scripts to grow online for commercial use.
 Sure, you’ll find them on some blogs and news portals, on song lyric sites.
-But to make a fully accurate Indian-language Wordle, you need a complete, standardised dictionary in that script, available as an open-source file.
+But to make an accurate Indian-language Wordle, you need a complete dictionary in that script, available as an open-source file.
 Otherwise, like Shobdle, you’ll always have players complaining about missing words.

 Once you find an acceptable dictionary, the second challenge is turning that script into your on-screen keyboard.
 Like Accher, if the alphabet is too big, you have to remove some letters (and thus words) to keep the game simple.
 You also have to account for how Indian consonants combine to make conjuncts: the ‘-ksh’ in ‘shiksha’, or the ‘-thh’ in ‘patthar’, for example.
-How would you present that in the game, in a way that players can actually guess it?
-Does each conjunct get its own box, do you separate them, or do you remove all the words with conjuncts?
+How would you input that in a way that players can actually guess it?
+Does each conjunct get its own box, do you separate them, or do you remove all words with conjuncts?

 How can Indian-language games truly blossom?